sayar/RedisMVA/module5_redis_python_node/README.md

 ## Objective

-By the end of this module you'll know how to:
+By the end of this module you will know how to:

 - Install the Redis Driver for Node.js
 - Install the Redis Driver for Python